ancorasir/as_urobotiq/README.md

     * Shot x2 takes a picture of Tray 1 without the gripper after the gripper Move to Tray 2.
     * Shot x3 takes a picture of the gripper and the objects in Tray 2 after Drop.

-## 1st Possible Grip Cycles (n = 5,000) during Learning Cycle m = 1
+## 1st Possible Grip Cycles (n = 5,000) during Learning Cycle m = 1 (pass)

 The following example demonstrates the 1st possible structure of the 1st Learning Cycle, as introduced earlier and repeated as below.
-This is a simple repetition of the Typical Grip Cycles with zero initial values in g.
+This is a simple repetition of the Typical Grip Cycles with randomized initial values in g_m.
+This is just unnecessary unless a special purpose needs to be achieved.

 ```
-Start the robot with all zero values is definitely possible, but unnecessarily.
-One can still use the original task structure by adding a few variations to the weights of the neural network so that it can be initialized.
+Start the robot with randomized initial values for the neural network to start with.
 No matter how bad or good the initialized weights are, the robot is expected to correct itself later through the learning process.
+But just not necessary.
+This is just unnecessary unless a special purpose needs to be achieved.
-  * advantage would be the reuse of code, and the disadvantage would be a much larger dataset to make sure the learned model can be corrected through learning
+  * advantage would be the reuse of code, and the disadvantage would be a much larger dataset to make sure the learned model can be corrected through learning (potentially too large to be meaningful).
 ```

-## 2nd Possible Grip Cycles (n = 5,000) during Learning Cycle m = 1
+## 2nd Possible Grip Cycles (n = 5,000) during Learning Cycle m = 1 (chosen)

 The following example demonstrates the 2nd possible structure of the 1st Learning Cycle, as introduced earlier and repeated as below.
 This simplifies the ITF-Serv process in the 1st Learning Cycle.